Best MBA in Germany

-Its economic prowess aside, it is also home to some of the best institutes in the world, four of which are in the top 100 and eleven in the top 200 universities in the entire globe, as per QS world university rankings in 2017 (Read Top education systems in the world).
+Its economic prowess aside, it is also home to some of the best institutes in the world, three of which are in the top 100 and twelve in the top 200 universities in the entire globe, as per QS world university rankings in 2021 (Read Top education systems in the world).

 The cheery cherry on the top is that tuition is virtually free in German public universities (Read Cheapest countries to study abroad).
 And they welcome international students to join their system, as seen in the consistent rise in their numbers.
-In 2013/2014, the Federal Statistical Office counted a total of over 300,000 international students, constituting over 11% of the total student body.
+In 2019/2020, the ICEF Monitor counted a total of over 320,000 international students, constituting well over 10% of the total student body.

-Given the trend, the expected number of foreign students, by 2020, is about 350,000.
+Given the trend, the expected number of foreign studentsis going to increase with 74% prospective students in 70 countries ssaying they would “very likely” choose Germany as a study destination, despite the global pandemic (Source).
 Clearly, it is an attractive destination for knowledge seekers in search for new Möglichkeiten – thats German for “possibilities” and not a word describing some sort of Germanic kittens!

 Where does a German MBA feature in this all rounded greatness?
 Well, even though Germany is not the name you may usually hear amongst the more famous business schools in Spain, France and the UK, it is still a highly valued brand.
-Germany’s Mannheim Business School and ESMT feature among the top 100 business schools in the Financial Times Global MBA Rankings, in 2017.
+Germany’s Mannheim Business School, ESMT, and WHU Otto Beisheim, feature among the top 100 business schools in the Financial Times Global MBA Rankings, in 2021.

 The rest of the institutes are also highly regarded as among the top 250 business schools of the world.
 But there are other clear advantages of getting a business training in Germany.
 Before we enquire into the individual business schools, their rankings, program types, their details, tuition and alumni salaries, let us explore some of the reasons that make Germany a student friendly place to be in.